atlan-antillia/YOLOv4ObjectDetector/README.md

 2 Run YOLOv4ObjectDetector
 </h2>

-In darknet folder or or darknet/build/darknet/build/x64, run the following command.<br>
+In darknet folder or darknet/build/darknet/x64, run the following command.<br>

 >python YOLOv4ObjectDetector.py image_file_dir coco_detect.config [filters]<br>
 ,where filters is an optional parameter,and specify a list of classe to be selected something like [car,person]